 - Economic Utility gives a relative measure of satisfaction for a product.
 Based on the requirement of the customer, the product may be assigned its utility.
 It relies completely on the need and preferences of a customer.

-- In the above example, the individual will consume any or all of the above products only when he is thirsty.
+- In the above economic utility example, the individual will consume any or all of the above products only when he is thirsty.
 He may not even try any of them if his preference is any particular product.
 Hence it is important to understand the requirement in markets.

-- For a product which is unknown and yet to be launched, the utility can be “created”.
+- For a product that is unknown and yet to be launched, the utility can be “created”.
 For example, a robot, which may be an invention by a company, but there is no demand for this product as it is not introduced yet.
-In such cases, a utility can be created by creating a need for such product amongst customers.
+In such cases, a utility can be created by creating a need for such products amongst customers.
 The company can make the customers realize about changes in today’s lifestyle and how the robot can ease out their day to day work (or other features of the robot based on consumer requirements).

 - The Economic utility does not always exist with a particular measured unit even for a particular individual.
 For example, an individual is happy with a glass of water and gives it 10 units.
 However, upon being offered a second glass of water, since he is already almost satisfied, he may assign it 8 units, and keep on reducing its utility with every glass of water.
-This is because utility works on requirement and satisfaction levels.
+This is because utility works on requirements and satisfaction levels.
 Once a particular product brings satisfaction, it may be possible that the customer may try to find a substitute the next time.

 - Economic Utility is not the same as usefulness.
 For example, the individual who is thirsty may consume soda instead of juice or shake based on availability and may assign it a higher utility based on his requirement, however, its usefulness is based on how beneficial it is to the body.